 Saleem Mandviwalla was appointed as Chairman, Board of Investment with the status of Minister of State in 2008, where he liberalized the country’s regulatory environment to facilitate FDI and introduced the idea of establishment of Special Economic Zones (SEZs) in Pakistan.In 2012, he was elected as Member of the Senate of Pakistan from Sindh and thereafter appointed as Federal Minister for Finance in 2013.
 He was re-elected on the general seat as Senator in 2015 for the next six years and soon after that he also remained as Chairman, Standing Committee on Finance, Revenue and Economic Affairs from 2015 to 2018.
 In the same year, he was appointed as non-statutory Member of National Finance Commission, representing Government of Sindh and was also appointed as Member of the Board of Institute of Business Administration, Karachi in 2015.
 Presently, Saleem Mandviwalla is serving as the twelfth Deputy Chairman of Senate of Islamic Republic of Pakistan, elected on 12th March 2018.

-Christian Paradis is a former member of Parliament severed as Minister for Minister of International Development and La Francophonie between 2013-2015.
-Between 2008 and 2013 he held several federal cabinet positions, including Minister of Public Works and Government Services Minister of Natural Resources. and Minister of Industry.
+Christian Paradis is a former member of Parliament who served as Minister of International Development and La Francophonie between 2013-2015.
+Between 2008 and 2013 he held several federal cabinet positions, including Minister of Public Works and Government Services Minister of Natural Resources and Minister of Industry.
 He also served as Quebec Lieutenant to Prime Minister Harper.
-In that capacity he oversaw dealings between the Quebec and the federal government.
+In that capacity, he oversaw dealings between Quebec and the federal government.
 He currently serves on the board of several companies.
 He is a graduate of the Université de Sherbrooke and has a master’s degree in corporate law from Université Laval.

 Beatrice Keleher Raffoul is currently Chair of the Famous5 Ottawa championing for women leaders in public life.
 She was previously Senior Advisor to the Minister of National Defence and Veterans Affairs and the Director of Operations for the Minister of Canadian Heritage.
 She went on to be a Vice President for the Canadian Film and Television Production Association (CFTPA) and then Vice President, Public Affairs, for the Association of Canadian Academic Healthcare Organizations (ACAHO) which represents the research hospitals across Canada.
 She is a recipient of Governor General’s Volunteer Award and the Queen’s Diamond Jubilee Medal.